 Route Health Injection (RHI) delegates the control of routing protocol announcement to a server based on the health of a service and the connectivity of the server to the network :

 - If the service is alive, a /32 route is injected into the network using a dynamic routing protocol announcement.

 - When the service goes down because of a software issue, the /32 host route is withdrawn by the server from the network using a dynamic routing protocol triggered update.

 - If the server loses it’s connectivity to the network, the upstream router automatically withdraws all the /32 host routes learned from this disconnected peer.

 Route Health Injection for IP Anycast deployment

 Route Health Injection can be used to advertise the same IP address from different locations geographically dispersed.
 User is directed to the nearest server from the network perspective.
 Strong resiliency is achieved for critical services in this IP Anycast.

 Route Health Injection in a Layer 3 Citrix ADCHA pair

-Citrix ADC High Availability is usually created by pairing two netscaler nodes located in the same management subnet and sharing the same vlans.
+Citrix ADC High Availability is usually created by pairing two Citrix ADC nodes located in the same management subnet and sharing the same vlans.
 The primary node hosts the active SNIP and VIP addresses, the secondary node is synchronized with the primary node.
 If the primary node goes down or loses it’s connectivity, the SNIP and VIP addresses move to the secondary node which gets primary.
-Both Netscaler nodes share the same network configuration and network resiliency is achived by using first hop reduncdancy protocols (HSRP, HSRP vPC, VRRP, …), vPC, VSS or multi chassis etherchannel, and firewall clustering.
+Both ADC nodes share the same network configuration and network resiliency is achived by using first hop reduncdancy protocols (HSRP, HSRP vPC, VRRP, …), vPC, VSS or multi chassis etherchannel, and firewall clustering.

 Failure or flapping of one of the redundancy mechanism breaks network connectivity.